Windows error | DriverFinder - We Make Drivers Work for You

 To find more information on the cause of the driver power state failure manually, you can use the Event viewer and something called a minidump.

 When a stop error occurs, Windows creates a log file called a minidump.
 These files are stored in a folder called Minidump in the system root (typically C:\Windows\Minidump).
-The minidump filename will have the date in it and have an extension .dmp.
+The minidump filename will contain the date and have a file extension .dmp.
 If no such file is created, check the configuration for creating minidumps.

-These crash dump files when generated as a result of the DRIVER_POWER_STATE_FAILURE error will often contain the filename, which in turn can help pinpoint the driver.
+These mindump (or crash dump) files when generated as a result of the DRIVER POWER STATE FAILURE error will often contain the filename causing the error, which in turn can help pinpoint the driver.

 Reading and analyzing a minidump file is a rather technical process.
 Luckily, tools are available that can read minidump files and show the result in a more user-friendly way.
 Try BlueScreenView or WhoCrashed.